Share Suicide Prevention Resources

 Resources for Immediate Support

 • Physician Support Line is a national, free, and confidential support line made up of 600+ volunteer psychiatrists to provide peer support for physician colleagues and American medical students.
 Call 1-888-409-0141.
-It’s open 8am to 1am every day, no appointment necessary.
+It’s open Monday to Friday, 8 am to 12 am ET, except federal holidays.

 Resources for Ongoing Support